yurisuika/Sky/README.md

 #### Commands

-When using Git, just choose a directory you wish to keep the project root folder in, then run these commands:
+When using Git, just choose a directory you wish to keep the project root folder in, decide which branch you wish to compile, and then run these commands:

 ```shell script
 git clone --recursive https://github.com/yurisuika/sky.git